kristapsdz/acme-client-portable/Linux-seccomp.md

 1. the system really is trivial (pure computation), which reduces the probability of users having violations;
-2. the users are extremely skilled, which reduces the problem that users will abandon the software; or
+2. the users are both skilled in programming and patient with violations, which reduces the problem that users will abandon the software; or
 3. I have the resources to properly test on most systems before releasing.

-It seems to me that seccomp is designed for big companies who can afford the resources (like those rhyming with "doodle"), big open source projects with ~~more intelligent developers and~~~ testing infrastructure like OpenSSH, or niche scientific systems.
+It seems to me that seccomp is designed for big companies who can afford the resources (like those rhyming with "doodle"), big open source projects with ~~more intelligent developers and~~ testing infrastructure like [OpenSSH](https://www.openssh.com/), or niche scientific systems.

 That leaves [acme-client](https://kristaps.bsd.lv/acme-client) out of the loop.